 When CBD interacts with these receptors by modifying the receptors ability to bind to other cannabinoids.
 This process of modification helps the body build up levels of endocannabinoids based on the demands and needs of the individual’s body.
 This releases neurotransmitter messages needed to reach optimal health in your cells, tissues, and organs.
 A well running ECS is one that has an optimal level of homeostasis, or regulation, within the body.

 By knowing the process of the Endocanabinoid system naturally found in our bodies, we can further look into what products would be best for our needs and preferences.
 When it comes to navigating the CBD market, look for CBD oils, not hemp oils.
-CBD oils are going to be phytocannabinoid-rich, and offer benefits such as insomnia, pain, inflammation, anxiety, and anti-convulsion relief.
-A plain hemp from your internet retailer will not satisfy you the same way a cannabinoid rich product will.
+CBD oils are going to be phytocannabinoid-rich, and offer benefits to issues such as insomnia, pain, inflammation, anxiety, and anti-convulsion relief.
+A plain hemp oil from your internet retailer will not satisfy you the same way a cannabinoid rich product will.